Are you thinking of studying for a PhD within the humanities or social sciences?

 1. Try to get in contact with those who are currently doing PhD studies or have just defended their thesis and talk with them.
 There is an association for doctoral students, Helsingin Yliopiston jatko-opiskelijat ry, and it might be worthwhile to visit their Facebook page: Facebook page (see also their blog)

-2. Get acquainted with the instructions offered by the doctoral programme you find suitable.
+2. Get acquainted with the University's general instructions for PhD applicants and the additional instructions offered by the doctoral programme you find suitable.
 Find a senior researcher who might become your supervisor.
 When you approach her or him, it is better that you have a tentative research proposal.
 You will find instructions on how to write a good research proposal from here (but be sure the check whether the specific doctoral programme you are interested in has got its own instructions).

 3. Remember: it is not self-evident that you will be granted the right to pursue a doctoral degree.
 Your proposal has to be written clearly, it has to be possible to carry out your project in four years of full time work, there has to be good supervision available, and the number of rights granted per year is limited.
 Your application will be competing with other applications.